adeyblue/ManAboutTheHouseEdits/index.md

 As there are multiple copies of each episode on Dailymotion, I chose the longest one.
 This does mean that ITV Hub's apples aren't always being compared to other apples. some of the uploads are clearly from a DVD copy (they have Fremantle Media endcaps) and some are seemingly from VHS or older DVDs (they have Thames Colour Production endcaps).
 The ITV Hub ones all have Fremantle Media Enterprises endcaps.

+## General Info

-Note that this run of the series episodes from ITVHub were shown around 9:00am in the morning on ITV3.
-The repeats post-watershed at 3:00am ish were the same edits
+This run of the series from ITVHub were shown around 9:00am in the morning on ITV3.
+The repeats post-watershed at 3:00am ish were the same edits.

+The main difference in whole video running times comes from the Dailymotion episodes having far, far longer 'End of Part One'/'Part Two' transitions.
+This is why there is also a measure of the episode lengths without the intro, break and credit sequences.

 ## Format